 The aim of Religious Formation as described by Vatican II is to “…make our faith become LIVING, CONSCIOUS, ACTIVE…” according to our level of growth and development and the social situation in which we live.

 The Education Commission addresses the life-long learning needs of the parishioners which includes all preschoolers, school age children, adolescents and adults.

-The Rite of Christian Initiation of Adults (RCIA) for Children helps prepare children ages 6 through 12 who have had a late start in the process of Christian initiation.
+The Rite of Christian Initiation of Children helps prepare children ages 6 through 12 who have had a late start in the process of Christian initiation.
 In conjunction with home catechesis, the child and parents meet monthly with the DRE for prayer, direction and enrichment.

 RCIA for teens is for ages 13 through high school and have not yet received or completed the Sacraments of Initiation.
 Teen RCIA follows the general RCIA guidelines of the Adult: Inquiry, Catechumenate, Purification and Enlightenment, and Mystagogy Periods.
 RCIA for teens is a unique faith journey with sessions designed just for teens.
 In addition to the weekly meetings, there are service experiences, youth conferences, and mission opportunities.

-Religious Formation Commission members: Cheryl Reynolds, Pat O’Hara, and Sr. Helen Therese Bodziak
+Religious Formation Commission members: Cheryl Reynolds and Sr. Helen Therese Bodziak

 Don’t Keep the Faith